Kenyatta declared winner of Kenya's presidential vote

 In his acceptance speech, Kenyatta said he and his team would cooperate with international institutions and that he expected the world to respect Kenya's sovereignty.

-"We recognise and accept our international obligations and we will continue to cooperate with all nations and international institutions - in line with those obligations."
+"We recognize and accept our international obligations and we will continue to cooperate with all nations and international institutions - in line with those obligations."

 After saying Kenyatta secured 50.07 percent of the vote, edging over the 50 percent needed to avoid a second round, the chairman of the Independent Electoral and Boundaries Commission, Issack Hassan, announced: "I therefore declare Uhuru Kenyatta the duly elected president of the Republic of Kenya."